OpenElectionData/catco-guide/_guide/5-how-will-you-say-it.en.md

   3. Finally, a **press release** is the longest of these three types of media documents.
 It should be written in the style of a news story and framed the way you want the media to frame your work, issue, or findings.
 See the section on _Additional Resources_ for sample press releases from YIAGA AFRICA in Nigeria and PACE in Myanmar.
 * Be sure to translate your press materials into English in order to make them easily available for international media.

-{% figure caption:" YIAGA Staff presenting at a press conference. _Photo: YIAGA Africa_" class:"center" %}
+{% figure caption:" YIAGA staff presenting at a press conference. _Photo: YIAGA Africa_" class:"center" %}

  ![YIAGA Staff at a Press Conference](/assets/images/yiaga_1-2.jpg "YIAGA Staff at a Press Conference")
 {% endfigure %}